The name means wild pine place. The village is located on the left bank of Sawariwao creek, east of the Legendary Shiriri mountain.

 There is a richness of wildlife in our area including the towa towa bird, the red siskin as well as toucans and the yellow headed parrott.
 The mountains, and especially Shizizi Mountain, have spiritually important sites of great importance to our people and all the surrounding villages as they maintain the fertility of our Wapichan wiizi.
 There are also very special sites with cultural heritage on the Shizizi Mountain including caves, old village sites, nature farms (very ancient gardens) and rock carvings.

 Our settlement and residents are very determined to sustain our way of life, culture and spiritual sites within our area of land for the benefit of our present and future generations in our village, and also for all the neighbouring villages in our wonderful Wapichan wiizi.
 Our holders of traditional knowledge and our shamans watch over our people, our land and our Shizizi Mountain.
 They help maintain harmony and balance in our lives and safeguard our spiritual sites that maintain the animals, birds and fishes in our area and across this part of the territory.
 At the same time, we have our own plans and agreements to look after the wildlife and also to control the use of fire in our area so the land, bush and grasslands are maintained healthily for our families.
-Shizizi does not allow outsiders to visit out sensitive sites and cultural heritage places up the mountain and in other parts without our prior permission.
-Visitors must be accompanied by one of our elders who watch over these places and know the spirits there.
+Shizizi doesnot allow outsiders to visit out sensitive sites and cultural heritage places up the Mountain and in other parts without our prior permission and the people must be accompanied by one of our elders who watch over these places and know the spirits there.